 - Forgetting to open their mouth as they bring food to their mouth

-- And drinking from a glass or cup
+- And difficulty drinking from a glass or cup

-It is important for the care attendant to be encouraging and understanding, for coordination issues in a person with dementia can cause them embarrassment or frustration at the loss of independence when someone else must constantly help to feed them.
+It is important for caregivers to be encouraging and understanding, for coordination issues in a person with dementia can cause them embarrassment or frustration.
+They may also be struggling with the loss of independence that comes from someone else having to constantly help feed them.
 Finger foods are a good option for those having difficulty holding utensils, and they can also help the person with dementia continue to feel independent.
 Having items cut up into manageable pieces can also avoid frustration with the handling of knives.
 Utilizing a straw or special no-spill cups may help with issues with drinking from glasses.

-It is important to make sure a person is eating adequately and not losing out on food and healthy nutrients because of inability to feed themselves.
-Supervision of their mealtimes and how they feed themselves may thus be necessary when such concern arises.
+It is important to make sure a person is eating adequately and not missing out on food and healthy nutrients because of the inability to feed oneself.
+Supervision of their mealtimes and how they eat may be necessary when such concern arises.

 Helping Jacob’s Mom